iamOmarFaruk/Customer-Support-Zone/README.md

 - Use arrow functions to pass parameters: `onClick={() => handleClick(id)}`
 - Event object is automatically passed as the first parameter

----

-*These concepts are implemented in the Customer Support Zone project.
-Feel free to explore the code!*